Hawthorn railway station, Adelaide: History

 Hawthorn was opened sometime in the 1910s.
 It runs parallel to Egmont Terrace, and is located 500 metres south of Unley Park station.
 It consists of two earth-filled concrete faced platforms, one each side of the dual lines, which were originally both broad gauge.
 Each platform had a timber and iron open passenger shelter, and there was a ticket office at the foot of the western platform which was staffed only at peak hours in the 1960s.
-There is a shelter (the bench is gone though) and disused public address speaker on the down platform.
-This public address speaker appears to have been removed.
+These shelters were later replaced with bus stop style shelters and public address speakers were added.

 It closed on 28 April 1995 along with Millswood and Clapham when the line was converted to two single lines as part of the standardisation of the Adelaide-Wolseley line.
 On Adelaide Metro rail network maps in most carriages, gaps on the Belair line map remain where the entries for Hawthorn and the other disused stations on the Belair line, have been removed.
+The shelters and public address speakers are no longer extant, but the platforms remain in situ.